tud-mit-plone/TUDChat/README.md

 ## Introduction
 This repository contains tud.addons.chat, which is a chat Add-On for [Plone](https://plone.org/).
 It allows you to setup time restricted chat sessions, which can be moderated by privileged Plone users.
+The product can be used either with archetypes content types or with dexterity content types.

 Features:
 *  Password protection for chat sessions